What's new in Dynamics 365 (online), version 9 (Customer Engagement)

 The Unified Interface also uses responsive web design principles to provide an optimal viewing and interaction experience for any screen size, device, or orientation.
 For example, subgrids morph into lists for smaller screen sizes.

-Introducing: Dynamics 365 for Marketing (public preview)
+Introducing: Dynamics 365 for Marketing (now generally available)

 Dynamics 365 for Marketing is a marketing-automation application that helps turn prospects into business relationships.
 The app is easy to use, works seamlessly with Dynamics 365 for Sales, and has built-in business intelligence.